OutreachWe lead the effort to understand & improve South Asian American students’ experiences.

 Founder & Director

-Dr. Rice is the founder and director of ISAASE, and is a writer and educator based in Maryland.
-Her research and writing is focused on the experiences of South Asian American student experiences.
-You can learn more about her at her website, PunitaRice.com.
+Dr. Punita Chhabra Rice is the founder and director of ISAASE, and is an education researcher and writer based in Maryland.
+Her work focuses on multicultural education and equity, and South Asian American experiences in school.
+Learn more at PunitaRice.com.

 Share this Page